stevenpl98/FoodUniversity/README.md

 # Food University

 ## Introduction
 For many college students, living on campus is their first experience with independence.
 With that requires them being able to handle all facets of daily life, the most essential being handling meals.
 Many of the problems that are associated with this revolve around little to no experience with cooking, and ready made meals being so expensive.
 Making home made meals can reduce food expenses by hundreds of dollars a month, but this can be incredibly daunting to the inexperienced.
 With our app, students will have access to a large selection of recipes
-* Recipe Pictures
-* Ingredients
-* Equipment
-* Instructions
-* Ready Time
-* Servings and Cost per Serving
-* Large selection of recipes

 ## Features
-1.
-2.
-3.
-4.
-5.
+1. New user account creation authenticated with Firebase
+2. View pre-listed recipes of specific food items
+3. View recipe title with picture/s
+4. View recipe ingredients with pictures
+5. View list of equipment needed for recipse preparation
-6.
+6. View recipe instructions
-7.
+7. View recipe ready time
-8.
-9.
+8. View servings and cost per serving
+9. Search for recipes based on cuisine
+10. Search for recipes based on food content (chicken, pasta, etc.)

 ## Getting Started